|

 University Institute for Frontier Medical Sciences.
 Pending the MEXT minister’s approval,

+work with the cells is slated to begin.
 ES cells are of great interest to biologists and medical researchers for their pluripotency,

 the ability to give rise to all types of cell in the body.
 This is achieved during the process